orris27/computer_science_notes/english/writing.md

 2. too busy

 3. acquire a wide range of knowledge
-    1. 联想
-    + have hands-on experience
-    + broaden one's horizons
-    + develop skills
-    + have direct contact with the outside world, have direct contact with nature
-    + improve comprehensive skills and knowledge
+    > have hands-on experience, broaden one's horizons, develop skills, have direct contact with the outside world, have direct contact with nature, improve comprehensive skills and knowledge
-    +

-    2. 范文
-    + 序数词, children can acquire a wide range of knowledge beyond textbooks **during field trips**

-4. recharge batteries and get refreshed and energetic / feel overwhelmed if xxx
+4. recharge batteries and get refreshed and energetic / feel overwhelmed / feel less overwhelmed
-    1. 联想
-    + 正面
-        + reduce stress
-        + enhance health,i mprove physical fitness, maintain health
-        + balance study and life
-        + prepare for exams in order to achieve high academic perfomance and earn high socres
-        + feel refreshed
-        + take a break from normal routines/ the busy city life
-        + have a positive compact on mental and physical health
-        + go outside the classroom
-    + 反面
-        + lack the motivation to
-        + be tired of
-        + suffer from intense pressure
-        + have to complete a large number of assignments

-    2. 范文

-    3. 我自己写的..
-    ```
-    Secondly, field trips enable students to recharge their batteries.
-    It is known to all that students have to complete a large number of assignments and thus suffer from intense pressure.
-Since it is common for students to be confronted with academic pressure, providing them with the opportunities of direct access to the outside world has a positive impact on their study.
-    For instance, my friend used to study at classroom to prepare for physical exam for a long time without participating in recreational activities.
-Because of the lack of the exercise, he felt sick on the day of the exam, and thus failed to earn high score.
-However, if he took a break from normal routines and went on field trips to have a relax, he was bound to achieve high academic performance in the physical exams.
-    ```
+    > reduce stress, enhance health,i mprove physical fitness, maintain health, balance study and life, prepare for exams in order to achieve high academic perfomance and earn high socres, feel refreshed, take a break from normal routines/ the busy city life, have a positive compact on mental and physical health, go outside the classroom, lack the motivation to, be tired of, suffer from intense pressure, have to complete a large number of assignments, have more leisure time to do what they like after work

 5. follow one's interests
-    1. 联想: arouse one's interests, lack the motivation to, be willing to, devote much time and energy to, do sth. of his own free will, boost motivation
+    > arouse one's interests, lack the motivation to, be willing to, devote much time and energy to, do sth. of his own free will, boost motivation

 6. encourage students' independence
-    1. 联想: the ability of reading independently, do sth. of their own free will, take the initiative to do, overly rely on teachers, passive learners
+    > the ability of reading independently, do sth. of their own free will, take the initiative to do, overly rely on teachers, passive learners

 7. teachers can choose books suited to students' levels and needs
-    1. 联想: teachers are professional and experienced, confident, improve learning effectiveness, books that are inappropriate for them to read, cannot understand the contents
+    > teachers are professional and experienced, confident, improve learning effectiveness, books that are inappropriate for them to read, cannot understand the contents

 8. cooperation: think from different perspectives / develop team spirit
-    1. 联想: provide a reading list, exchange ideas, develop an in-depth reading material, brainstorm with each other, think from different perspectives, discuss with each other, develop team spirit, cooperate, be distracted by social media or computer games, everyone has his or her own strengths and weaknesses, share, socialize with people from diverse backgrounds
+    > provide a reading list, exchange ideas, develop an in-depth reading material, brainstorm with each other, think from different perspectives, discuss with each other, develop team spirit, cooperate, be distracted by social media or computer games, everyone has his or her own strengths and weaknesses, share, socialize with people from diverse backgrounds

 9. develop an in-depth understanding of knowledge (和`acquire a wide range of knowledge beyond textbooks`比较,横纵)
-    1. 联想: be distracted by other courses, devote much time and energy, consolidate knowledge, achieve higher academic performance
+    > be distracted by other courses, devote much time and energy, consolidate knowledge, achieve higher academic performance

 10. financial: increase the financial burden of the university
-    1. 联想: build more labs and purchase more equipment, hire more professors, the expenditure will increase, the school budget is not unlimited, may cause deficit, impractical / infeasible
+    > build more labs and purchase more equipment, hire more professors, the expenditure will increase, the school budget is not unlimited, may cause deficit, impractical / infeasible

 11. stay awake and focus in class
-    1. 联想: go to bed early and wake up early, form a good living habit and sustain a stable biological clock, improve learning effectiveness
+    > go to bed early and wake up early, form a good living habit and sustain a stable biological clock, improve learning effectiveness

 12. have more time to consolidate knowledge after class
-    1. 联想: review and complete assignments, raise questions, finish school work early
+    > review and complete assignments, raise questions, finish school work early

+13. taking a permanent job brings a sense of security
+    > do not need to worry about losing the job, have a regular income, a permanent job, maka a living, cover daily expenses, support their family, have a small chance of being unemployed, face fierce competition

+14. workers are likely to have quality time with their family members if they have a low-paying job
+    > work overtime, stay up late, do some simple and repetitive work, make a living & support their family & cover daily expnses, accompany their families

+15. improve their quality of life / living conditions / standards of living
+    > satisfy material demands, living & support & expenses, reduce financial burden, purchase cars and apartments, travel around the world

+16. have a sense of achievement if they take a challenging job
+    > keep pace with changing business and absorb new knowledge, update knowledge and skills, do some simple and repetitive work, make progress, push people beyong their comfort zones, be passionate about their jobs

+17. people have advanced technology to preserve the environment
+    > protect the environment, preserve the environment, environmental protection, electric cars, the government has invested large sums of money in environmental technology, an increasing number of inventions and innovations have emerged, develop a clean, renewable energy from solar, wind and water power as alternatives for fossil fuels, such as coal, oil and gas, reduce air pollution, improve recycling technology, convert waste into new materials

+18. citizens have better environmental awareness and are more willing to protect the environment
+    >

 ### 联想